-The Fellowship covers the following costs:
+The Fellowship covers the following:

-- Salary candidates will be offered a salary in line with the Marie Skłodowska-Curie COFUND - Mobility allowance (for relocation) of approx. £16,000 in total - Family allowance (for eligible applicants): a family allowance of approx. £16,000 in total will be provided to fellows who are either married or in a civil partnership on the start date of their fellowship as per UOC guidance.
-This may be revised later in their project if their family status changes - Travel allowance of approx. £9,000 in total: this allows for attending two international conferences/workshops per year plus short visits and local events - Research costs: there is an allowance of approx. £16,000 in total for consumables, materials, small equipment, minor lab facility costs, and secondments; fellows who require additional research funds will have to make a separate case for it (see Appendix A of the project description & plan document to make a case)
+- Salary candidates will be offered a salary in line with the Marie Skłodowska-Curie COFUND Grant agreement - Family allowance in line with the Marie Skłodowska-Curie COFUND Grant agreement will be provided to fellows who are either married or in a civil partnership on the start date of their fellowship as per UOC guidance.
+This may be revised later in their project if their family status changes. - Expenses related to travel in line with the Marie Skłodowska-Curie COFUND Grant agreement - Expenses for consumables, materials, small equipment, minor lab facility costs, and secondments; fellows who require additional research funds will have to make a separate case for it (see Appendix A of the project description & plan document to make a case)

-There is also a training programme associated with the fellowship, detailed in Appendix A.
+There is also a training programme associated with the fellowship, detailed in Appendix A. Note that recruitments in MSCA COFUND programmes can be for a minimum duration of 3 months.